How technology is helping improve safety culture in the workplace

 Instead of unquestioningly enforcing these policies, companies need to start by explaining the risks in the organization and then working closely with employees to understand their perceptions about workplace safety and work on improving them.

-Safety technology plays a crucial role in fostering a proactive safety culture, as it aids in mitigating safety concerns that exist in the workplace and monitors the effectiveness of safety processes.
+Technology for safety plays a vital role in fostering a proactive safety culture, as it aids in mitigating safety concerns that exist in the workplace and monitors the effectiveness of safety processes.

 • Transition to AI and CCTV in Risk Monitoring